10K A Day– How to Do a Wordcount Enhancement Program. [Updated]

 But I figure that marathon runners get into a training programme before they attempt 10 Kilometres (not that I know anything much about exercise), so writers could benefit from some training beforehand too.

 And here is my training program -

-Milli Thornton, at Fear of Writing actually holds two 10K Days each month – on a Wednesday and Saturday.
+Milli Thornton, at 10K Day for Writers actually holds two 10K Days each month – on a Wednesday and Saturday.
 You can sign up, and join in the day with some international support.
-FoW’s schedule is advertised on the main blog – look out for it, if you want to do 10K the community way.
-Or you can watch the Facebook page.

 The schedule didn’t suit my own, but I appreciate the following pages of tips you can find for doing 10K at FoW -

 - 10K Day Survival and Productivity Tips

 - There was formally a blog post entitled “10K Day: Science or Magic?” – which gives some evidence towards maximising your creativity.
 This has now become part of the online course, Ace Your 10K Day!